 Degree Requirements (87 Credits)

-In addition to the general Graduate School requirements as listed in the UO Catalog, track II students must fulfill the same professional curriculum requirements of the track I program, but are admitted with advanced standing in studio and subject-area courses.
+In addition to the general Division of Graduate Studies requirements as listed in the UO Catalog, track II students must fulfill the same professional curriculum requirements of the track I program, but are admitted with advanced standing in studio and subject-area courses.
 The extent of this advanced standing is determined in consultation with the student’s academic advisor before beginning the program.
 Students can transfer up to 36 credits of design (up to four studios; excluding IARC 588 and IARC 589) and up to 50 credits of subject-area courses.
 Students will be notified of their course requirements after transcript evaluations have been completed.

 Professional Coursework Requirements (minimum 47 credits)